Shohelrana63/Shohelrana63/README.md

 ### Welcome to my GitHub's World👋

-## I'm a Frontend Web Developer.
+## I'm a MERNStack Developer.
 I strive to create simple, original, and impactful User Experiences.🚀

 - 💻 I'm passionate about what I learn and apply them into real life.
 - ⌚ Goals: Contribute more to Open Source projects.
 Learn new tech & I will increase my programming knowledge and skills.